john-cd/rust_howto/src/categories/data-structures/stack_allocated_arrays.md

 [![cat-data-structures][cat-data-structures-badge]][cat-data-structures]{{hi:Data structures}}
 [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

-Stack-allocated arrays in 100% safe Rust code. `tinyvec` requires items to implement the Default trait.
+The `tinyvec` crate provides a way to work with vectors that can store a small number of elements inline, without heap allocation, and dynamically grow to the heap if necessary.
+It is in 100% safe Rust code.
+It's similar to `smallvec` but with a smaller feature set and no dependencies. `tinyvec` requires items to implement the `Default` trait.

 ```rust,editable,noplayground
 {{#include ../../../deps/tests/categories/data_structures/tinyvec.rs:example}}